 Dolby Pro Logic II

 The Dolby Pro Logic standards are a revamp of surround sound.
 They prepare audio data that is actually only available in stereo for playback on surround systems.
 The current Dolby Pro Logic IIz standard even supports 9.1 setups.
 Upmixing” also works when the audio data is available for a 5.1 configuration.
 Dolby Pro Logic is integrated into many of our decoders to ensure that multi-channel systems can be played back to their full potential.
-These include our high-end AV receivers Complete 7, the DecoderStation 7 and the Concept E 450.
+This includes, for example, our CONSONO 25 CONCEPT Surround “5.1 Set”Opens in new tab.

 Here you find an article about Dolby Pro Logic II.